annefou/pyspark/_episodes/03-pyspark_context.md

 It may be automatically created (for instance if you call pyspark from the shells (the Spark context is then called *sc*).

-But it must be defined in your jupyter notebook:
+But we haven't set it up automatically in the Galaxy eduPortal, so you need to define it:

 ~~~
 from pyspark import SparkContext